 1. SpryPT — Best Overall RCM Software for Outpatient Rehab Clinics

-Best for: Outpatient PT, OT, and SLP clinics from 1 to 25+ locations that want unified EMR + RCM purpose-built for rehab — with AI-driven automation across scrubbing, eligibility, prior auth, and denials.
+Best for: Outpatient PT, OT, and SLP clinics of any size — solo practitioners, multi-provider groups, multi-location organizations, and enterprise rehab groups that want unified EMR + RCM purpose-built for rehab — with AI-driven automation across scrubbing, eligibility, prior auth, and denials.

 What makes SpryPT different: